Published May 04, 2026 | 7:24 AM ⚊ Updated May 04, 2026 | 8:05 PM

 The votes cast for the 2026 Assembly elections held in Kerala on 9 April are being counted on Monday, 4 May, at 140 counting centres in 43 locations across the state, with support from a massive workforce of 15,465 officials.

-The counting will begin with postal ballots, followed by votes recorded in Electronic Voting Machines (EVMs).
-Each counting centre will have up to 14 tables for EVM counting, with a maximum of 14 EVMs counted per round.
-Separate tables will be designated for postal ballots at a ratio of one table per 500 ballots, each supervised by an ARO.
+The counting began with postal ballots, followed by votes recorded in Electronic Voting Machines (EVMs).
+Each counting centre has up to 14 tables for EVM counting, with a maximum of 14 EVMs counted per round.
+Separate tables are designated for postal ballots at a ratio of one table per 500 ballots, each supervised by an ARO.

-Strong rooms housing EVMs and other polling equipment will be opened in the presence of candidates or their authorised representatives, along with Election Commission observers and officials.
-The entire process will be duly recorded to ensure transparency.
+Strong rooms housing EVMs and other polling equipment were opened in the presence of candidates or their authorised representatives, along with Election Commission observers and officials.
+The entire process was recorded to ensure transparency.

 In Kerala, most exit polls said the UDF is set to win between 70 and 85 seats in the 140-member Assembly, the ruling LDF about 55 to 70 seats, and the BJP-led NDA a distant third, with 0–5 seats.